dccuchile/wefe/doc/create_metric.rst

     into Word Embeddings.
     This process could return either:

-        - :code:`None` in case for any set of words there are more missing words in the embedding model than the value of parameter :code:`lost_vocabulary_threshold` (specified as a percentage).
+        - :code:`None` in the case that some set retains less percentage embeddings than specified in the :code:`lost_vocabulary_threshold` (specified as a float percentage).
-        - Otherwise, a tuple is returned.
+        - A tuple is otherwise returned.
 This tuple will contain in the first element an array of dictionaries with the embeddings of each target set, and in the second element, an array of dictionaries with the embeddings of each attribute set.
 Each dictionary will be a mapping between words and their corresponding embedding vectors.

-2. Check if the array of embeddings is None when there is a word set in which more than the threshold percentage of words doesn't have an embedding.
+2. Check if the array of embeddings is None when there is a word set in which more than the threshold percentage of words does not have an embedding.

 >>> from .base_metric import BaseMetric
 >>> from ..query import Query